Digital Nomad Tax

 • Minimum income: In order to qualify for the digital nomad visa in Cyprus you will need a minimum net income of €3.500 per month.

-• Other: You will need to provide a copy of your criminal record, health insurance and proof of accommodation.
+• Other: Provide a copy of your criminal record, health insurance and proof of accommodation.
 Furthermore, you will also need to provide the results of a blood analysis and a chest X-ray.
 This should confirm you don’t suffer from an infectious disease or tuberculosis.

 • Visa length: Cyprus grants a digital nomad visa for one year.
 The visa can be renewed for two more years.